nikolai4D/nikdev_app_example/README.md

 - nd_frontend_framework -> nikdev frontend framework
 - more nikdev packages to come.

 Without the contechOS instance running alongside, you will be able to run the project and display the first view (Vehicles".
-Accessing the following views will require
+Accessing the following views will require to run the contechOS with a specific db folder that you can currently find //Todo -> find a way to share this folder.

+### Quick set up:

+##### Setting up the basics:

+- Clone this project.
+- rename the ```.env.example``` folder to ```.env```
+- Run the start npm command.
+- Open the browser and check the ```localhost:3001``` url
+- You see a page about vehicles -> Good.

+#### Setting up the external database: